Or let us contact you to give you more information or help you order a test. We will reach out to you within one business day:

 1) Does Singular Sleep's home sleep apnea test meet the FAA's requirements?

 Yes.
-Singular Sleep uses an FDA-approved Type III sleep apnea test.
+Singular Sleep uses an FDA-approved Type II home sleep apnea test.
 You can read the FAA sleep apnea testing requirements here.
-Type III sleep testing devices are deemed acceptable "in communities where Level II HST [home sleep test] is unavailable.
-Type II devices are generally no longer used in clinical practice throughout the United States.

 2) Does Singular Sleep share my test results with the FAA, my insurance, or my AME?

 No. We only share your results if you expressly direct us to.
 Your home sleep study results are completely private and confidential.

 3) What happens if I test positive for sleep apnea?

 You will need to obtain PAP equipment and demonstrate compliance with using the equipment in order to maintain your pilot's license.
 While your situation may vary, typically AMEs want to see an average of at least 6 hours of average usage per day and hitting that mark at least 75% of the days in a given period.

 4) Do you share my sleep test results with my AME, the FAA, my insurance or anyone else?

 No. Singular Sleep will not share your home sleep study results with any entity without your express written consent.